PamVanLonden/pvlcom/README.md

 # Pam Van Londen Website Migration

+** Update Feb 2 All files were updated.
+** Some files in root of the main branch can't be deleted (they do not belong there).
+** Now launch sequence
+# npm install
+# npm run dev

 ## Overview

 This project is migrating [Pam Van Londen's website](https://pamvanlonden.com/) to **React.js** and hosting it on **Render.com**.
 The goal is to improve maintainability, scalability, and user experience while keeping the site's design as close to the original as possible.